dentist using dental tool to check tooth sensitivity after filling

 Saliva is vital for protecting your teeth and gums against bacteria and cavities.
 When you don’t produce enough saliva, you suffer from a dry mouth and eventually cavities by the gum line.

-How to Treat Cavities at Gum Line?
+How to Treat Cavities at the Gum Line?

 1. Brushing Teeth